diso/wordpress-openid/readme.txt

 3. Users can login with their OpenID in place of a traditional username and password.

+== Plugin History ==

+The original OpenID plugin for WordPress was a collaborative effort between Alan Castonguay and Hans Granqist.

+Will Norris forked the plugin and has since become the maintainer.

 == Changelog ==

 = version 3.1.5 =